Little Rock releases video of officer-involved shooting

 LITTLE ROCK, Ark.
-(AP) — The Little Rock Police Department has released footage from a deadly officer-involved shooting which shows the officer on the hood of a car firing at least 15 times into the windshield.
+(AP) — The Little Rock Police Department released footage Thursday from a deadly officer-involved shooting which shows the officer on the hood of a car firing at least 15 times into the windshield.

-Little Rock Mayor Frank Scott said Thursday the department compiled dashcam footage, video from nearby security cameras and radio traffic from the Feb.
+Little Rock Mayor Frank Scott said the department, along with an outside marketing group, compiled dashcam footage, video from nearby businesses’ security cameras and radio traffic from the Feb.
 22 incident.
+Scott said none of the videos are edited, and repeatedly asked the public to remain calm and trust in due process.

-In the nearly 25 minute-long video, various angles show Officer Charles Starks on the car’s hood shooting at 30-year-old Bradley Blackshire through the windshield as Blackshire continues to drive.
+In the nearly 25 minute-long video, various angles show the confrontation between Officer Charles Starks and 30 year-old Bradley Blackshire, who is black.

-Police say Starks was responding to a call after a detective confirmed the car Blackshire was driving was stolen.
+Police said Starks was responding to a call after a detective confirmed the car Blackshire was driving was stolen.

 Most Read Nation & World Stories